aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/02-plugin-setup/index.md

 - Publishing a Plugin into the Aragon OSx protocol is done through creating the first version of the plugin's `PluginRepo`.
 The plugin's `PluginRepo` instance stores all plugin versions.
 You can read more about that [here](../../../../02-how-to-guides/02-plugin-development/07-publication/index.md).
 - Except for the gas costs required, plugins are completely free to install, unless decided otherwise by the developer.

-### How does this work?
+### How are Plugins installed in DAOs?

-The `PluginSetup` process is **security critical** because the permissions it handles are granted to third-party contracts.
+The `PluginSetup` processing is **security critical** because the permissions it handles are granted to third-party contracts.

-Safety is our top priority in the design of the whole protocol.
-We want to make sure that the DAO members know exactly what permissions are granted to whom before any processing takes place.
+**Safety is our top priority in the design of the whole protocol.** We want to make sure that the DAO members know exactly what permissions are granted to whom before any processing takes place.

 This is why we see the installation process in two phases: